 The University of Iowa follows the Carnegie Foundation's definition of Community Engagement.
 This definition helps guide the work of the Office of Community Engagement and lays a foundation for understanding and communicating engagement work across campus and with community partners.

 - Prepares students to be educated and engaged citizens

 - Addresses critical societal issues

 The Carnegie Engagement Classification

-This commitment to community engagement is reflected in the University of Iowa's Strategic Plan, with an overarching goal to "...engage with Iowa and the world to broaden education, improve health and enhance economic development."
+The University of Iowa's Strategic Plan reflects this commitment to community engagement, aiming to "...engage with Iowa and the world to broaden education, improve health and enhance economic development."

 Types of Engagement

 A sustained collaboration between institutions of higher education and communities for the mutually beneficial exchange, exploration, and application of knowledge, information, and resources.